Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Results

 Our analysis also identifies that the tables with columns with high proportions of missing values are \texttt{T\_Kidney\_Followup}, \texttt{T\_Transplantation}, \texttt{T\_Donor\_PM\_Diag}, \texttt{T\_Recip\_Immuno} and \texttt{T\_Donor\_PM\_Med}.
 When looking at the data, all of these have in common that they contain longitudinal data.
 Within these tables, each observation refers to a specific event or lab test.
 For example, \texttt{T\_Kidney\_Followup} contains follow-up events, which can be either initial or recurrent follow-ups. \texttt{T\_Recip\_Immuno} contains lab tests for immunological parameters, such as HLA typing or antibody screening.
 Depending on which test or event is reported, different columns are used to report the data, implying that other columns are missing.
 This could explain the high proportions of missing observations per column in these tables.

 These findings show that simple ad-hoc imputation strategies like mean imputing e.g.~should not be applied.
 We recommend the proper separation of the different types of observations (e. g. lab test types) before imputation.
-The following results on a missing data structure analysis as described in Section~\ref{sec-tree} can support researchers in defining a reasonable imputation strategy:
+The following results on a missing data structure analysis can support researchers in defining a reasonable imputation strategy:

 Good candidates for an imputation model are column pairs which have non-missing values co-occurring with missing values or vice versa.
-These two properties are measured with the outflux \(O(\mathbf{X}_{j})\) and influx \(I(\mathbf{X}_{j})\), as described in Section~\ref{sec-flux}.
+These two properties are measured with the outflux \(O(\mathbf{X}_{j})\) and influx \(I(\mathbf{X}_{j})\).
 The results are shown in Figure~\ref{fig-flux}.

 Each column of each table is depicted as a point in Figure~\ref{fig-flux}.
 The contours of a density estimate are included to highlight clusters of columns.
 Based on a cluster analysis, we identified four clusters of interest.